Skip to main content

 • Select the right prompt or reasoning template

-• Invoke specific tools or APIs (e.g., weather API, product database, etc.)
+• Invoke specific tools or APIs (e.g., weather API, product database)

-• Think of routing as the AI equivalent of a customer support switchboard operator: its job is not to answer everything directly, but to intelligently direct each incoming request to the best destination.
+Think of routing as the AI equivalent of a customer support switchboard operator.
+Its job isn’t to answer everything directly; it’s to direct each request to the best destination.

-This is especially important when building multi-functional assistants or agentic systems where multiple tools or skills are available.
+This matters most when building multi-functional assistants or agentic systems where multiple tools or skills are available.

 Why Routing Matters

-Imagine you're building an AI assistant for a support desk.
-Here's what happens without routing:
+Imagine building an AI assistant for a support desk.
+Without routing:

 User: My wand won't stop casting water spells!